-It's also a place where we value each child as an individual, helping them to flourish personally, socially and spiritually, and develop their understanding of the world around them and their place within it.
 This guide should provide you with the information you need when considering which school you would like your child to attend next September.

-Our Head Teachers will be pleased to make an appointment for you to visit their school, and provide you with a copy of their prospectus.
+Our Head Teachers will be pleased to provide you with a copy of their prospectus.
 I hope this guide helps you to make the right choice for the next step in your child's education.